-Poprad, the third biggest town of East Slovakia, (the 10th biggest town of Slovakia), is located on the 49° of the northern latitude and 20° of the eastern longitude.
-The town of Poprad spreads in an extensive, high-altitude lowland of the same name, on both banks of the Poprad River.
-Its cadastre is of an irregular, star-like shape, covering an area of 63.05 km2.
-The massifs of the High Tatras and Belianske Tatras are rising to the north of the town, the range of Levočské pohorie is located in the east, in the south there are the hills of Kozie chrbty, and the hills of the Štrba Water Divide extend in the west.
+Poprad, the third biggest city of East Slovakia, (the 10th biggest city of Slovakia), is located on the 49° of the northern latitude and 20° of the eastern longitude.
+City of Poprad spreads in an extensive, high-altitude lowland of the same name, on both banks of the Poprad River.
+It’s cadastre is of an irregular, star-like shape, covering an area of 63.05 km2.
+The massifs of the High Tatras and Belianske Tatras are rising to the north of the city, the range of Levočské pohorie is located in the east, in the south there are the hills of Kozie chrbty, and the hills of Štrba Water Divide extend in the west.
 The High Tatras mountain range exceeds the Poprad Lowland by 2000 metres.
-Relative vicinity of their main ridge makes a scenic coulisse of the town.
-The town is surrounded with agricultural lands turning into continuous forest complexes.
+Relative vicinity of their main ridge makes a scenic coulisse of the city.
+The city is surrounded with agricultural lands turning into continuous forest complexes.
 There, in the picturesque rural areas of the High Tatras, the history of so called Greater Poprad commenced in 1946, which became known among the natives as well as internationally as the gate to the smallest European mountains of an alpine character.

-The town’s social-economic-geographic significance derives from its advantageous transportation position on the E50 international highway, and on the main Košice-Bratislava railway route with connection to the Czech Republic and Ukraine, as well as air transportation provided by the international airport of Poprad Tatry (ranked with the highest situated international airports in Europe – 718 metres above sea).
+The city’s social-economic-geographic significance derives from it‘s advantageous transportation position on the E50 international highway, and on the main Košice-Bratislava railway route with connection to the Czech Republic and Ukraine, as well as air transportation provided by the international airport of Poprad Tatry (ranked with the highest situated international airports in Europe – 718 metres above sea).

-The Poprad real history started in the ancient times.
+The real history of Poprad started in the ancient times.
 Actually, life has not stopped in this area ever since.
-Working tools, ceramics, weapons – all of these testify of the fact that the Poprad area and its vicinity were engaged in rush business activities thousand of years before the Christ’s birth, which did not stop upon turns of millennia.
+Working tools, ceramics, weapons – all of these testify of the fact that the Poprad area and it‘s vicinity were engaged in rush business activities thousand of years before the Christ’s birth, which did not stop upon turns of millennia.

-Poprad, whose first written mention dates back to 1256, was for 690 years, i.e. throughout the whole Middle Ages and Modern Age (until 1946) only one of the municipalities which are currently a part of the town with 53 thousand inhabitants.
-Other villages, currently incorporated within it as its town wards, included Matejovce (1251), Spišská Sobota (1256), Veľká (1268), and Stráže pod Tatrami (1276).
-Among those little townships the most viable was Spišská Sobota which retained its leading position till as late as the end of the 19th century.
+Poprad, whose first written mention dates back to 1256, was for 690 years, i.e. throughout the whole Middle Ages and Modern Age (until 1946) only one of the municipalities which are currently a part of the city with 53 thousand inhabitants.
+Other villages, currently incorporated within it as it‘s city district, included Matejovce (1251), Spišská Sobota (1256), Veľká (1268), and Stráže pod Tatrami (1276).
+Among those little cityships the most viable was Spišská Sobota, which retained its leading position till as late as the end of the 19th century.
 The Government Decree No. 257/1922 of January 1, 1923, established the municipality of Greater Poprad with first common Municipal Office.
-On January 1, 1991, by the Act No. 369/1990 Zb. /Coll./ the town gained the public personality status of a self-governing territorial unit.
-In contrast to the situation during the totalitarian regime, the towns gained full autonomy and now govern their affairs through elected bodies independent of government or non-government bodies.
+On January 1, 1991, by the Act No. 369/1990 Zb. /Coll./ the city gained the public personality status of a self-governing territorial unit.
+In contrast to the situation during the totalitarian regime, the city gained full autonomy and now govern their affairs through elected bodies independent of government or non-government bodies.